chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 0. About Cytoscape
 1. Importing a network
 2. Editing nodes and edge styles
-3. Creating layouts
-4. Performing basic network analysis
+3. Performing basic network analysis
-5. Using a Cytoscape app
+4. Using a Cytoscape app

 # 0. About Cytoscape